 Excess Salts

-All plants uptake water through their roots, with a few rare exceptions.
+All plants take up water through their roots, with a few rare exceptions.
 Jade Plants store water in their fleshy leaves, making them ideal species in arid zones.
 They capture infrequent rainwater and store it until they need it, much like a squirrel hoarding nuts.
 This gives the leaves their plump appearance.

 Other Reasons for White Spots